aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_README.md

 Developers' who want to guarantee that the writen data has reached the CL (Custom Logic) portion of the FPGA, must call `fsync()` after `write()`/`pwrite()`.
 See [Fsync description](#fsync).

-fsync will wait for 1-4 seconds for all DMA transaction to complete and will return EIO if not all transactions are completed.

 <a name="read"></a>
 ## Read APIs